What are Nano Fertilizers?

 Controlled nutrient release:

-Nano fertilizers releases nutrients gradually, providing a sustained supply over an extended period.
-This controlled release minimizes nutrient losses through leaching or volatilization and ensures that plants receive nutrients when they need them the most.
+Nano fertilizers release nutrients gradually, providing a sustained supply over an extended period.
+This controlled release minimizes nutrient losses through leaching or volatilization and ensures that plants receive the most nutrients they need.

 Increased nutrient uptake: